How Inflation Is Driving Up Car Insurance Costs in 2026

 • Delayed rate approvals: Insurance rates are regulated at the state level and must be approved before they can take effect.
 Many states were slow to approve increases, meaning insurers were collecting 2019-era premiums while paying 2022-era claims costs.

 • Social inflation: Rising jury awards in auto accident lawsuits dramatically increased the cost of liability claims.
-Learn more about how car accident lawsuits affect insurance costs.
+Nuclear verdicts have contributed billions in excess payouts in recent years, and litigation costs continue to shape liability rates into 2026.
+Learn more about how car insurance industry trends in 2026 are being shaped by legal cost pressures.

 • Compounding cost pressures: Repair costs, parts prices, medical costs, and vehicle values all rose simultaneously — creating a perfect storm of claim severity increases.